premedios-i9/cordova-plugin-urbanairship/README.md

-# cordova-plugin-template
+# cordova-plugin-urbanairship

-Template to create a plugin for Cordova from scratch
+UrbanAirship plugin for Cordova